-- Coordinating and cooperating with other organizations, both public and private, to ensure that effective and acceptable invasive plant control measures are carried out; - Providing landowner assistance programs to assist in the management of invasive plants on private property; - Undertaking public education initiatives aimed at raising awareness about invasive plants and the problem they create; - Managing invasive plant species on private and public land following an integrated pest management approach; - Enforcing the Invasive Plant Management Regulation Bylaw No. 4949, 2015 on private lands.
+- Coordinating and cooperating with other organizations, both public and private, to ensure that effective and acceptable invasive plant control measures are carried out; - Providing landowner assistance programs to assist in the management of invasive plants on private property; - Undertaking public education initiatives aimed at raising awareness about invasive plants and the problem they create; - Managing invasive plant species on private and public land following an integrated pest management approach to protect regional ecological, economic, and societal values; - Enforcing the Invasive Plant Management Regulation Bylaw No. 4949, 2015 on private lands.

 The Cariboo Regional District's Invasive Plant Management function has been in operation since 1979.
 The function was originally initiated to manage land against knapweed.
-Since that time, it has evolved to respond to the increasing invasive plant threat.
-In fact, the Cariboo Chilcotin Coast Invasive Plant Committee has currently prioritized 35 invasive alien plant species within their Regional Strategic Plan.
-Those 35 plants are threatening the Region's economic, environmental, and societal health.
+Since that time, it has evolved to respond to the increasing threat invasive species are imposing.
+In fact, the Cariboo Chilcotin Coast Invasive Plant Committee has currently prioritized 36 invasive alien plant species within their Regional Strategic Plan.
+Those 36 plants are threatening the region's economic, environmental, and societal health.
 The program implements the services listed above to mitigate the impacts of these species.

-Since 2007 the Invasive Plant Management function has acquired the following capital assets:
+Since 2009 the Invasive Plant Management function has acquired the following capital assets:

-- 2007 12 Backpack Herbicide Sprayers

-- 2008 1 ATV Herbicide Spray Tank

-- 2009 1 100 Gallon Spray Tank

 - 2009 1 Yamaha Grizzly ATV

 - 2010 1 Newmans ATV Trailer

 - 2011 1 Yamaha Grizzly ATV

-- 2011 1 ATV Herbicide Spray Tank

-The Invasive Plant Management function operates under the authority of the Cariboo

-Regional District Weed Control Extended Service Establishment Bylaw No. 3483, 1998.
+The Invasive Plant Management function operates under the authority of the Cariboo Regional District Weed Control Extended Service Establishment Bylaw No. 3483, 1998.

 The service is provided throughout the entire district.
-All members of the Board are responsible for the governance of this service except the District of 100 Mile House and City of Quesnel.
+All members of the Board are responsible for the governance of this service excluding the District of 100 Mile House and City of Quesnel.